 Guide to Slack platform features and pricing

 We offer a number of features and tools to help anyone automate work in Slack.
-Read on for an overview of automation using Workflow Builder, what you can build and how pricing works.
+Read on for an overview of automation using Workflow Builder, what you can build, and how pricing works.

 How it works

 - Workflow Builder offers a set of tools to help you automate routine tasks and processes in Slack.
-Workflows can be as simple or as complex as you like, and can even be connected to other apps and tools you use to get work done.
+Workflows can be as simple or as complex as you’d like, and can even be connected to other apps and tools you use to get work done.

-- Premium workflows run after you've reached your subscription's included allotment will be billable.
+- Premium workflows run after you've reached your plan's included allotment will be billable.
 If your workspace is paid for by credit card or self-serve invoice, you can manage additional workflow runs from your billing settings.